Cordelia

 Most importantly, however, I am a mother of a daughter and son who were home-born, family-bedded, exclusively breastfed and attachment-parented, who are now bright and capable young adults.
 In addition, I am a proud “nana” to three beautiful grandchildren: two girls and one boy.

-I have family ties to both West Africa (Ghana & Senegal) and East Africa (Kenya).
-My life partner was born and raised in Keta in the Volta Region of Ghana; and we enjoy an international lifestyle spanning two continents–Africa and North America.
+I have familial connections to both West Africa, specifically Ghana and Senegal, and East Africa, particularly Kenya.
+My partner, who was born and raised in Keta in the Volta Region of Ghana, and I lead an international lifestyle that spans across two continents, Africa and North America.

 I enjoy traveling, swimming and yoga, and taking nature hikes with my beloved “fur-baby” Koa, an Australian Cattle Dog mix.
 When not doing my birth work, I enjoy singing and making music, a family favorite pastime.